bnoxb/condue/README.md

 ## User Experience

 The user will be met with a splash page with some tasteful styling
-Then the user can navigate to a menu, about, make reservation check patio days, and join mailing list
-The menu will show the menu and when th mouse hovers over an item it will show extra information
+Then the user can navigate to a menu, about, make reservation check patio days The menu will show the menu and when th mouse hovers over an item it will show extra information
 Users can make reservations, this will be based on their name phone number time (if available ) and number of guests
 In about page there will be some information about where they get their ingredients.